 - Primitive Camping Only ✘

 Lake Brittle receives heavy fishing pressure due in part to its proximity to the Washington, DC metropolitan area and the continued unfortunate closure of Lake Manassas.
 Anglers will find plenty of shoreline access along with a relatively new fishing pier.
 The boat ramp and finger pier provide anglers with year-round, 24-hour private boat access.
 The lake has an Angler Service Center operated by Picnic Pavilion (540-341-1995) offering boat and electric motor rentals along with bait and snack sales weekends in March and then open four days per week (Friday–Monday) during April and May.
-After Memorial Day 2021, the concession should have expanded days of operation.
+The concession stand at Lake Brittle is closed until further notice.
+We apologize for the inconvenience.

 For more information on Lake Brittle, please contact: